infinitered/ignite-bowser/readme.md

 - For a great explanation and walkthrough of the basics, check out [State Management with MobX State Tree](https://medium.com/react-native-training/state-management-with-mobx-state-tree-373f9f2dc68a) by React Native Training.

-- And for more in-depth reading, the [official documentation](https://github.com/mobxjs/mobx-state-tree/blob/master/README.md) is a great resource
+- And for more in-depth reading, the [official documentation](https://github.com/mobxjs/mobx-state-tree/blob/master/README.md) is a great resource.

 - The official docs for [MobX](https://mobx.js.org/) are another important resource, since MST is built on MobX.

-- For help from real people in the community, make sure to check out the [Infinite Red Community Slack](https://community.infinite.red) as well as the [MobX State Tree spectrum channel](https://spectrum.chat/mobx-state-tree)
+- For help from real people in the community, make sure to check out the [Infinite Red Community Slack](https://community.infinite.red) as well as the [MobX State Tree spectrum channel](https://spectrum.chat/mobx-state-tree).

 - To see example code bases using Bowser (and MST), check out these two:
 - https://github.com/jamonholmgren/PlayerPopularity (simple implementation)